-Dr Monique Cormier is a Senior Lecturer at the University of New England School of Law in New South Wales, Australia where she teaches Criminal Law and International Criminal Law.
+Dr Monique Cormier is a Senior Lecturer at Monash University Faculty of Law in Melbourne, Australia where she teaches Criminal Law and International Law.
 Her primary research interests include jurisdiction and immunities in international law and legal issues relating to extended nuclear deterrence.
 Recent publications include The Jurisdiction of the International Criminal Court over Nationals of Non-States Parties (Cambridge University Press, 2020) and ‘Can Australia Join the Nuclear Ban Treaty without Undermining ANZUS?’
 (Melbourne University Law Review, 2020, co-authored with Anna Hood).Monique has a PhD from the University of Melbourne, a Master of Laws from Columbia University, and undergraduate degrees from the University of Adelaide.
 She is currently Treasurer of the Australian and New Zealand Society of International Law.

 BA LLB (Hons) (VUW), MA (Bochum), LLM (Geneva), PhD (Melbourne)Dr Marnie Lloydd is a Lecturer at the Faculty of Law, Te Herenga Waka–Victoria University of Wellington.
 She is an international lawyer whose principal field of expertise is international law related to armed conflict and the protection of civilians.
 Marnie teaches and researches in the areas of humanitarian law and policy, forced migration, foreign fighting and counterterrorism, and legal ethics.
 Her academic work builds on fifteen years in the international humanitarian sector, primarily working as a Delegate and Legal Advisor with the International Committee of the Red Cross (ICRC) in countries suffering armed conflict.
 She has also provided expert legal consultation to the UNHCR and managed international legal research projects for the European Centre for Minority Issues in Germany.
 Marnie is admitted as a Barrister and Solicitor of the High Court of New Zealand.
 She is a member of New Zealand’s National IHL Committee, Associate-Director of the New Zealand Centre for Public Law, and sits on the Editorial Committee of the New Zealand Journal of Public and International Law.